jovansgit/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit:
-The purpose of this project is to provide electional analysis needed by the Colorado Board of Elections.
+The purpose of this project is to provide election analysis needed by the Colorado Board of Elections.
 In this project, our final Python script will deliver the following information:

 * Total number of votes cast